Boiled Bacon Recipe

 Adding water keeps the initial cooking temperature low, allowing the meat to retain moisture and stay tender as the fat renders.

 The water also helps render the fat, reducing splatter in the pan.
-By the time the water boils, the bacon fat is almost fully rendered, preventing the meat from burning and eliminating the need to wait for the fat to cook off.
+By the time the water boils away, the bacon fat is almost fully rendered, preventing the meat from burning and eliminating the need to wait for the fat to cook off.

 A few recipes you can start with other than plain ol' eating bacon include: